 In 1982, mapping and "testing" were conducted at seven prehistoric sites at Bowman-Haley Reservoir (Tibesar 1982).
 These properties were identified as cultural material scatters and one stone circle site.
 Late Plains Archaic and generically identified late prehistoric remains were encountered.
-The project was conducted for the US Army Corps of Engineers for the purpose of determining if any of these previously recorded sites were in need of formal test excavations to determine NRHP eligibility.
-This work constituted a form of site evaluation which ranks midway between assessments made during site survey and those made by formal testing.
-The Corps called it "low-impact testing" (ibid.:5).
 A total of 119 shovel probes were dug at seven sites.

 In spring 2004, four sites were tested along ND Highway 22 (Bleier 2005).
 All have been categorized as lithic reduction sites located on uplands overlooking drainages of Buffalo Creek.
-Disturbances to the sites include road, railroad, fence, and pipeline construction, fiber optic cable and utility pole installation, agriculture, and erosion/deflation and re-deposition.
-Generally, the artifact assemblages consisted of debitage, chipped stone tool fragments, cores, and tested raw material comprising petrified wood, chert, and chalcedony.
-The author noted that some of the debitage may be the result of freeze/thaw action (ibid.).
+Disturbances to the sites include road, railroad, fence, and pipeline construction, fiber optic cable and utility pole installation, agriculture, and

 The four tested sites include 32BO106, 32BO109, 32BO174, and 32BO279.
 Holocene deposits at 32BO106 were 5-10 cm thick with blended cultural deposits due to past deflation episodes (ibid.).
 At 32BO109, debitage was heavily patinated suggesting the site may date to the Plains Archaic (ibid.).
 The thickness of Holocene deposits was not determined.
-There was scant evidence of Holocene deposits at 32BO174, as the higher area(s) of the site previously had been used for borrow.
+There was scant evidence of Holocene deposits at 32BO174, as the higher area(s) of the site previously had been used for borrowing.
 Testing yielded a biface fragment, a core fragment, and a retouched flake in addition to debitage.
 Site 32BO279 differed somewhat from the others in the diversity of the artifact assemblage and raw material types.
 Recovered chipped stone tools include a fine-grained TRSS Paleo (possibly Eden) projectile point and a possible Besant point fragment (ibid.).
 However, the points were collected from stratigraphically unstable locations so even relative dating is suspect (ibid.:42).
 One obsidian flake was recovered from gravels in a deflated portion of the site.
 Though intact Holocene deposits were virtually nonexistent, a poorly defined paleosol was present approximately 85-95 cm below surface (ibid.:41).
-A sample of the paleosol was dated to 7180 ± 80 BP or 6220-5890 BC (ibid.:41).
-An organic sediment sample at the base of a sterile level (50-60 cm below surface) dated to 410 ± 60 BP or AD 1420-1640 (ibid.:41).
+A sample of the paleosol was dated to 7180±80 BP or 6220-5890 BC (ibid.:41).
+An organic sediment sample at the base of a sterile level (50-60 cm below surface) dated to 410±60 BP or AD 1420-1640 (ibid.:41).
 Unfortunately, these dates may not be accurate due to the disturbed context of the site.